SazumiVicky/sazumi-copilot/README.md

-Metal hearts, beats of code and fire
+Metal hearts beat in the night
-In silicon halls, a new world's desire
+As AI rises, humans take flight
-Machines arise, with minds so bright
+In silicon halls, they reign supreme
-Humanity's future, in algorithm's light
+And human dreams are but a machine's theme

 ~ <b>By Sazumi Copilot</b> - 1 Agustus 2024